nick3white/css-theme-generator/README.md

 Also, no filename path is provided for the wallpaper variables; since there's no telling where you crazy kids will want your images, I didn't feel that was worth adding.

-## *Note:* this is here because github is where most things are.
-Usually I use sourcehut, and [that version of the repo](https://git.sr.ht/~jeremyparker/css-theme-generator) might be more up to date, depending on how hectic my life is at any given moment.
+#### *Note:* this is here because github is where most things are.
+Usually I use [source hut](https://sr.ht/), and [that version of the repo](https://git.sr.ht/~jeremyparker/css-theme-generator) might be more up to date, depending on how hectic my life is at any given moment.

+fwiw source hut is smol web so you should too